 The Obecto team would like to take this occasion to thank Zvezdin, for his dedication and hard work and wish him many, many more proud occasions.
 Best of luck Zvezdin!

 The name of Zvezdin Besarabov became famous during the Bulgarian Association of Information Technologies awards.
 This was the first year in which students could participate and he won the “Youth Award” by developing ArduWrite.
-The project of the tenth-grader at the National Gymnasium of Natural Sciences and Mathematics is a machine he developed himself for automating human handwriting.
+The project of the tenth-grader at the National High School of Mathematics and Science is a machine he developed himself for automating human handwriting.

 The idea for ArduWrite was born by chance.
 Zvezdin is a left-hander and he hurt bad his hand which did not allow him to write for several weeks.
 This is how he came up with the idea to make the computer write instead of him.
 He started looking for ways to realize his idea and decided to create a complex device with software, hardware, and firmware which would also have a real-life implementation.
 His goal was to not only create something innovative but to develop new skills as well.
 For a year and a half, he was looking for ways to recreate an authentic handwriting.
 ArduWrite is connected to a mobile application which should be taught the handwriting of a particular person.
 Afterward, the machine memorizes this handwriting; it is able to write everything in a unique way in the user’s style.
 The text is being entered by a keyboard.
 For instance, with ArduWrite you can create personalized invitations for a special occasion and thereby add a personal touch.